Exeter: Parliamentary

-Exeter is in two parliamentary constituencies, the majority of the city is in the Exeter constituency but two wards (St Loyes and Topsham) are in East Devon.
+Exeter is in two parliamentary constituencies, the majority of the city is in the Exeter constituency but three wards (Pinhoe, St Loyes, and Topsham) are in Exmouth and Exeter East.
 Since World War II until recently, Exeter itself was relatively marginal, with its Member of Parliament usually drawn from the governing party.
 Nowadays the Exeter seat is increasingly becoming a Labour stronghold.
-The Exeter MP is Ben Bradshaw, with the Youth MP being Georgia Howell, and Simon Jupp represents East Devon.
+The Exeter MP is Steve Race, with the Youth MP being Georgia Howell.
 Prior to Brexit in 2020, Exeter was part of the South West England European constituency, which elected 6 MEPs.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, Exmouth and Exeter East were first contested at the 2024 general election, electing Conservative David Reed.

-Local Government
+Local government

 Exeter's city council is a district authority, and shares responsibility for local government with the Devon County Council.
 In May 2012 Labour became the majority party on the council.
 Exeter City Council's bid for the city to become a Unitary Authority was initially approved by ministers in February 2010.
 A judicial review was called by Devon County Council and the Court held that the Minister had acted unlawfully in granting Unitary status to Exeter at the same time, however, following the 2010 general election the new coalition government announced in May 2010 that the reorganisation would be blocked.

 From Saxon times, it was in the hundred of Wonford.
 Exeter has had a mayor since at least 1207 and until 2002, the city was the oldest 'Right Worshipful' Mayoralty in England.
-As part of the Golden Jubilee of Elizabeth II Exeter was chosen to receive the title of Lord Mayor.
+As part of the Golden Jubilee of Elizabeth II Exeter was chosen to receive the title of lord mayor.
 Councillor Granville Baldwin became the first Lord Mayor of Exeter on 1 May 2002 when Letters Patent were awarded to the city during a visit by the Queen.

 The Lord Mayor is elected each year from amongst the 39 Exeter city councillors and is non-political for the term of office.

 Public services

 Policing in Exeter is provided by the Devon and Cornwall Constabulary who have their headquarters at Middlemoor in the east of the city.

 The fire service is provided by the Devon and Somerset Fire and Rescue Service, which is headquartered at Clyst St George near Exeter.
 It has two fire stations located at Danes Castle and Middlemoor.

 The Royal Devon University Healthcare NHS Foundation Trust has a large hospital located to the south-east of the city centre.
 Ambulance services in Exeter are provided by South Western Ambulance Service NHS Trust.
-The West Trust Divisional HQ and 999 control is in Exeter which provides cover for Devon, Cornwall, Somerset and the Isles of Scilly.
+The HQ, West Trust Divisional HQ and 999 control is in Exeter which provides cover for Devon, Cornwall, Somerset and the Isles of Scilly.